frycast/rsar/README.md

 This package is under development, but a working use case is available at [frycast/kmspd](https://github.com/frycast/kmspd).

+### Features

+Given a raster image or brick (i.e., multiple raster images), in tif format, the `load_SAR_matrix` function can load the brick into R and convert it into a matrix (called a `SAR_matrix`), where each image occupies one column of the matrix, and each row of the matrix represents one pixel in the image(s).
+The original raster attributes are stored in the `SAR_matrix`, so that conversion back to raster is straight forward (including with spatial geodata extent).
+Conversion to/from raster brick and `SAR_matrix` are handled by the functions `brick_to_matrix` and `matrix_to_brick`.

+The function `patchify_SAR_matrix` is useful for reducing the resolution of the raster image(s) by aggregating (e.g., via taking the mean) within patches of specified height and width.
+The output and input format are both `SAR_matrix`, and the raster attributes are adjusted to suit the new resolution.

+### Installation

 Installation with devtools:
 ```{r}
 devtools::install_github("frycast/rsar")
 library(rsar)
 ```

+### Getting started

 The load_SAR_matrix will import a raster brick from a `tif` file and convert the raster brick to a `SAR_matrix`.
 Each column of a `SAR_matrix`